www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                 * [ ] Drop the special GEL name space, as it has no actual use and makes things more complex.
                   Keep in mind natural argumentation is not about creating an argumentation schema, also it would be possible.
                   Natural argumentation is flowing text for user, but nothing else except for Internationalization and there is not even an attempt to support that yet.
-                * [ ] Re-enable `Constraint#testArgumentation`, when the `Constraint#naturalArgumentation` is simplified.
+                * [x] Re-enable `Constraint#testArgumentation`, when the `Constraint#naturalArgumentation` is simplified.
             * [ ] Render argumentation as part of the solution table.
+            * [ ] Check for duplicate attributes in tables and solutions.
-    * [ ] Make first char of vertical tab button upper case in the GUI.
+    * [o] Make first char of vertical tab button upper case in the GUI. -> This does not make for variables, as this would make them incorrect.
     * [ ] Delete obsolete SolutionEditor and the corresponding users.
         * [ ] Delete `Query#constraintResult`.
     * [x] Add Geal editor to main page of live server.
 * [ ] The constraint requiring days between colloquium tests is missing.
 * [x] Consider making NameDesc a FunctionCallDesc with only one argument, which simplifies the grammar and its parsing.
-* [ ] Use the descriptive attribute names in CSV files for better readability.
-  Otherwise, there is no none technical use for th descriptive names.
-* [ ] Check for duplicate attributes in tables and solutions.
 * [ ] Document code editor.
     * [ ] Create a simple grammatic overview images.
         * [ ] 1 for Abstract Syntax